 From England to the United States to Switzerland and back again

-Scoggins, Mckenzie, Jaggi, Stettler - over 500 different surnames in the database
+Scoggins, Mckenzie, Jaggi, Stettler - over 1,500 different surnames in the databases

 Many cousin lines pre 1900 and growing - Feel free to contribute

 Principal towns - Recherswil in Switzerland; Badingham in Suffolk; Dalbeattie in Scotland

 Never before has there been so many resources available to everyone for tracing ancestry and learning about the history of

 countries around the world.
 It is a learning process to grasp all the technology and resources that can used to our advantage.

 Only by combining our knowledge can this project succeed.
 The current goal is to create a family tree with all

 the cousin relationships to 1900.
 This is an ambitious project.
 Not all these lines are related, but they all lead back to me or you in cousin relationships.

 The Scoggins line branches from the 25 children of two brothers, William and Thomas, living in Badingham.
 17 of them